 Whether you are running your site on your own server or in the cloud, security must be at the top of your priority list.
-If so, you will be happy to hear that IIS introduces a new security feature in Service Pack 2 (SP2) of Windows Server 2008 and Windows Vista.
-It's called Application Pool Identities.
-Application Pool Identities allow you to run Application Pools under a unique account without having to create and manage domain or local accounts.
-The name of the Application Pool account corresponds to the name of the Application Pool.
+If so, you will be happy to hear that IIS has a security feature called the application pool identity.
+This feature was introduced in Service Pack 2 (SP2) of Windows Server 2008 and Windows Vista.
+An application pool identity allows you to run an application pool under a unique account without having to create and manage domain or local accounts.
+The name of the application pool account corresponds to the name of the application pool.
 The image below shows an IIS worker process (W3wp.exe) running as the DefaultAppPool identity.

 Application Pool Identity Accounts

-Worker processes in IIS 6.0, and in IIS 7 and above, run as NETWORKSERVICE by default.
-NETWORKSERVICE is a built-in Windows identity.
+Worker processes in IIS 6.0 and in IIS 7 run as Network Service by default.
+Network Service is a built-in Windows identity.
 It doesn't require a password and has only user privileges; that is, it is relatively low-privileged.
 Running as a low-privileged account is a good security practice because then a software bug can't be used by a malicious user to take over the whole system.

 Configuring IIS Application Pool Identities

 If you are running IIS 7.5 on Windows Server 2008 R2, or a later version of IIS, you don't have to do anything to use the new identity.
 For every application pool you create, the Identity property of the new application pool is set to ApplicationPoolIdentity by default.
 The IIS Admin Process (WAS) will create a virtual account with the name of the new application pool and run the application pool's worker processes under this account by default.